 Islington's Resident Support Scheme

-Vulnerable Islington residents who are in receipt of a means-tested benefit, including in-work benefits can apply for:
+an Islington resident, or working with residents, in receipt of means-tested benefits, including in-work benefits

 and face additional vulnerabilities, - poor health, the risk of homelessness or family breakdown, for example the RSS might be able to help.

 The fund can pay for household items (cookers, fridges, beds, etc), as well as making one-off awards for food and fuel during an immediate crisis.
 It can also help with short term housing costs, as well as offering some support with council tax payments.

 The Resident Support Scheme has been invaluable in supporting many of our clients to purchase the essential items they need to set up their new homes.

 Individuals cannot apply directly to the RSS.
 If you are an Islington resident and think the RSS might be able to help, you will need to contact an organisation who can make an application on your behalf.
 This might be a housing officer, the customer service team at 222 Upper Street, or another member of the council team.
 Most housing associations can apply for you, and many charities are also able to apply, including Help on Your Doorstep, AgeUK Islington and Islington Mind.

 For a full list of organisations who can apply with you, please email ResidentSupportTeam@islington.gov.uk

 If you are working with residents who could benefit from the RSS, but you are not using the scheme, or if you or someone in your team would like to receive training on how to use the RSS, please contact Victor Momodu firstname.lastname@example.org.

 Partners of the RSS come together to share learning and discuss how the Scheme is working.